pagkly/Zed/Investopedia4/New Indications Definition.md

 -   New indications refers to news significating that an existing drug may have a broader range of medical applications.
 -   Repurposing existing drugs in this manner can prove less costly than developing new drugs from scratch.
--   Investors often view new indications as a bullish indicator, anticipating that the company in question will have access to new revenue streams at a relatively low cost.
+-   Investors often view new indications as a bullish indicator, anticipating that the company in question [[Will|will]] have access to new revenue streams at a relatively low cost.

 ## How New Indications Work